CodinGame/codingame-game-engine/playground/graphics/graphics-text.md

 ![Example](resources/text-2.png)

 Extra tips :
-- A little help to turn fonts into bitmap fonts : http://kvazars.com/littera/
+- A tool to turn fonts into bitmap fonts : https://github.com/andryblack/fontbuilder (export in Sparrow format)
 - You can put your font in a sub folder of the assets repository whithout modifying any code